Senegal entry requirements for Jordan passport holders

 No transit visa needed

-Jordanian passport holders transiting through Senegal do not need a transit visa if they remain airside and have a confirmed onward ticket within 24 hours.
+Jordanian passport holders transiting through Senegal do not need a visa if they remain airside and have a confirmed onward ticket within 24 hours.

 Airside transitAllowed up to 24h